Lou Marinoff: Career

-In 1994, he joined The City College of New York where he currently serves as Professor of Philosophy and Asian Studies.
-He was also President and Executive Director of the American Society for Philosophy Counseling and Psychotherapy.
-He co-founded the American Philosophical Practitioners Association in 1998 and is the editor of its journal, Philosophical Practice.
+In 1994, he joined The City College of New York where he currently serves as Professor of Philosophy, and of Asian Studies.
+He was also President and Executive Director of the former American Society for Philosophy Counseling and Psychotherapy, rebranded as the National Philosophical Counseling Association.
+With Ran Lahav, he co-founded the International Conference on Philosophical Practice (ICPP) in 1994.
+He also co-founded the American Philosophical Practitioners Association in 1998, and is the editor of its journal, Philosophical Practice.

 Marinoff has also collaborated with institutes and forums such as the Aspen Institute, Biovision, Festival of Thinkers, Horasis, the Institute for Local Government at the University of Arizona, Soka Gakkai International, Strategic Foresight Group, and the World Economic Forum.

+Work

+He is known for advocating for philosophy as an alternative to traditional psychological and psychiatric therapies.
+Marinoff's approach centers on the belief that many issues arise not from emotional or chemical imbalances, but from philosophical uncertainties.
+He established the American Philosophical Practitioners Association (A.P.P.A.) to legitimize and certify practitioners in the field.

+He believes that many modern problems, such as stress, confusion, and moral dilemmas, can be addressed through philosophical reflection rather than medical or psychiatric interventions.